 Sorry for yelling, hehe.
 This tip is so important!
 I cannot even tell you how many times I had the worst stomach cramps and bathroom issues when I decided to try new stuff before a flight or the day before.
 The reason I’m against fresh new food is that:

-- You do not know if you’re going to react to it and could have a severe reaction to an allergy you never knew about.
+- You do not know if you will react to it and could have a severe reaction to an allergy you never knew about.

 - You could get food poisoning.
 However, this is mainly tied to food prep being done improperly.
 Still, better to be safe and eat a meal at home the day before and the day of your flight.